edinburgh-napier/set09121/lectures/lecture5.md

 # Data Structure Approach

 - The simplest method: use a suitable data structure. <!-- .element: class="fragment" -->
-    - Array, list, or map. <!-- .element: class="fragment" -->
+    - Array, vector, list, or map. <!-- .element: class="fragment" -->
 - Then we can just tell them all to update and draw as required. <!-- .element: class="fragment" -->
     - For each entity in the list call Update(). <!-- .element: class="fragment" -->
     - For each entity in the list call Render(). <!-- .element: class="fragment" -->
 - However, this has limitations. <!-- .element: class="fragment" -->
     - How do we find a single entity in the list? <!-- .element: class="fragment" -->
-    - How do we remove entities from the list if we want to? <!-- .element: class="fragment" -->
+    - How do we add or remove entities to/from the list if we want to? <!-- .element: class="fragment" -->
-    - How do we pass the list around the program? <!-- .element: class="fragment" -->
+    - How do we access this list throughout the program? <!-- .element: class="fragment" -->
-    - What about general efficiency? <!-- .element: class="fragment" -->
-- Therefore we will adopt a software engineering approach to the problem by using a manager class. <!-- .element: class="fragment" -->
+- Therefore we will adopt a software engineering approach to tackle this problem: we'll use a manager class. <!-- .element: class="fragment" -->